AI4SCR/VirtualMultiplexer/README.md

 This repository contains the code to reproduce results of **VirtualMultiplexer**, a generative toolkit that translates real H&E images to matching immunohistochemistry (IHC) images for several markers under unpaired setting.

 All the experiments are based on the EMPaCT dataset.
 The data needs to be downloaded separately.
+The entire pipeline was implemented in Python (version 3.9.1).

 ![Overview of the proposed approach.](figs/introduction.png)